mayadata-io/culture/process/okr.md

 - An **objective** is a goal to be achieved in the future.
 It gives a direction to the individual, team, department or whole company.
 Objectives are generally broad and defined in the way which is easy to remember.
 - A **key result** is a concrete metric with **starting** value and **target** value that measures progress towards an objective.
 It is either percentage or other numerical metric.
 Such as time (latency, time to recover, etc), amount of money (revenue, committed pipeline, etc.) ...The key component is measurable success.
 Goal is to remove ambiguity from judging the progress as success can mean different things to different people.

-Think about every **key result** as about a goal.
+Think about every **key result** as you would about a goal.
 Every good goal has the following properties:
 - A **target** where we want to get.
 - A **baseline** which describes, where we are today.
 - A **trend** describing the current direction and rate of change.
 - A **time frame** for the change to happen.
 (We have fixed that to one quarter for the purpose of OKR).

-Sometimes this is referred to us as SMART goal -- specific, measurable, actionable, reachable and time bound.
+Sometimes this is referred to us as [SMART](https://en.wikipedia.org/wiki/SMART_criteria) goal -- specific, measurable, actionable, reachable and time bound.
 Such goal takes the form of:

 > By the end of 2021Q2 complete Mayastor test suite will finish within 40 minutes (p95).
 It currently takes FIXME hours (p95), and got FIXME hours slower in comparison to previous quarter.
 Test coverage should not decrease.
 Budget spent can increase by 10% maximum.